PythonRSAS/pythonrsas.github.io/_posts/2020-2-13-11-Ridge-Lasso-and-Elastic Net.md

    <img src="{{"/images/posts/photos/IMG-0632.JPG"| relative_url}}">
    <figcaption>Photo by Biduan Ji 纪碧端</figcaption>
 </figure>
 When data meets OLS assumptions, such as no-multicollinearity and linear relationship between feature and target, we will do just fine with OLS.
-But real world data almost always has multicollinearity.
+When we don't have that many variables, overfitting is not that much a concern either.

+**multicollinearity**: While multicollinearity mathmatically is the matter of the covariance matrix and does not cause predictions to be wrong, severe multicollinearity can cause estimates of coefficients to be unstable, or even change signs.
+**overfitting**: the more overfitted a model is to the training data, the less capable it becomes for future data.
 With so many features and not quite enough observations, it is easy to overfit while not getting the most accurate model.

-One way to reduce overfitting is to penalize the weights (coefficients) by adding a scaled (the scaler is a tuning parameter, called alpha in sklearn or lambda in SAS) sum of the weights (or squared weights) to the objective loss function (recall that OLS objective loss function is to minimize the squared errors).
+One way to reduce overfitting and mitigate mutlicollinearlity is to penalize the weights (coefficients) by adding a function of them to the least squares loss function and to minimize the whole thing.

+constaining the weights adding a scaled (the scaler is a tuning parameter, often called alpha or lambda) sum of the weights (lasso), or sum of squared weights (ridge), or a combination of the weights and squared weights (elastic net) or sum of weighted weights (adatpive lasso), to the objective loss function (recall that OLS objective loss function is to minimize the squared errors).

 When lambda/alpha is zero, the algorithm is back to OLS.
 So, regularized linear regression is a generalized OLS.